nestas-santanu/WeatherAPI-.Net6/README.md

 # WeatherAPI-.Net6
 A primer to build a Web API in .NET 6.
 Requires Visual Studio 2022.
 Community edition will do.

+View a working version here: https://nestas-weather-api.azurewebsites.net/api/v1/weather/wmo.
+Use a client such a Postman to navigate through the links in the response.

+The Swagger UI is here: https://nestas-weather-api.azurewebsites.net/swagger/index.html.

+Weather icons are servered from here: https://lemon-forest-0b08efc10.1.azurestaticapps.net

 ### Motivation
 To transition developers who have been building Web APIs using the .Net Framework (4-5-4.8) to .NET 6.
 These developers have missed the .Net Core phase.
 (This happens when getting a working software to market is more important than transitioning to new frameworks.)